jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ## Making Fixed and Fly-To Maps

 Today we are going to make two different types of maps.
 The first will be fixed in place.
-It can't be panned or zoomed by the user, but is otherwise still and interactive map.
-The second will automatically fly-to predefined locations, guiding the user around.
+It can't be panned or zoomed by the user, but is otherwise still an interactive map.
+The second set will automatically fly-to predefined locations, guiding the user around.

 ### A. FIXED MAPS

 ### 1. Preparing your fixed map page

 Start with the file `Fixed-structure.html` in the R-Drive Class_Data folder.
-Once again, you need to do the following preparation steps on your page (this time we are adding version 1.4.0):
+Once again, you need to do the following preparation steps on your page:

 1. Include Mapbox JavaScript file: